Frequently Asked Questions – click on any question to see the answer

 - Self-identify if they meet one of the “protected veteran” categories for federal contract compliance tracking (optional, but we are strongly recommending they answer the question)

 When and where are the physical events being held?

 In 2018 we will conduct 7 regional physical career conferences, all taking place on Saturday’s in September and October.
 The event begins with information sessions in the morning followed by the career fair.
 The complete schedule can be found on the Career Fairs page.

 Do students receive any kind of travel stipend to attend the physical career fairs?

 Student veterans who are part of an established Student Veterans of America chapter can have the chapter apply for a Chapter Grant.
 The chapter can then, at its discretion, use an awarded grant to issue travel stipends to student veterans who need assistance covering plane/train/mileage costs, lodging, meals and other miscellaneous travel expenses.

 How do I register for an event?
-Is the process different for physical and virtual events?
+Is the process different for physical events and the resume database?